 See the CHGS Newsletter Archive on the UMN Digital Conservancy.

 To subscribe to the newsletter, sign up here.

 The Center for Holocaust and Genocide Studies blog features opinion pieces, research findings, scholar interviews, as well as film and book reviews on genocide and ongoing forms of mass violence throughout the world.
 Our blog is also featured as a community page on The Society Pages, an open-access social science project headquartered in the Department of Sociology at the University of Minnesota.

 The center has been hosting community events since its inception in 1997.
 Deborah Lipstadt, Elie Wiesel, and Yehudit Shendar have brought their internationally renowned work to campus through CHGS-sponsored community events and academic exchange.

 Public Art Exhibits

-Major public art exhibits have been a cornerstone of our activities.
+Major public art exhibits have been a cornerstone of our activities since the center's founding.
 Absence/Presence: The Artistic Memory of the Holocaust debuted in the Nash Gallery in 1999, and an outdoor exhibition COEXISTENCE was on display throughout the Twin Cities in 2004.
 In 2008, the center partnered with the United States Holocaust Memorial Museum and the Science Museum of Minnesota to bring the Deadly Medicine: Creating the Master Race exhibition to St. Paul.
-In 2016, the center partnered with students in the UMN course "Curatorial Theory and Practice" to produce Displaced: The Semiotics of Identity, an exhibition at Wilson Library where over 70 works from CHGS collections were on display.
+In 2016, the center also partnered with students in the UMN course "Curatorial Theory and Practice" to produce Displaced: The Semiotics of Identity, an exhibition at Wilson Library where over 70 works from CHGS collections were on display.